dorbarker/voc-identify/readme.md

                         already exist
   --voc-column COLUMN   Header for the column of a tabular mutations file
-                        containing variant names, and ignored if a YAML diectory is provided [PangoLineage] --mutation-column COLUMN
+                        containing variant names, and ignored if a YAML directory is provided [PangoLineage] --mutation-column COLUMN
-                        Header for the column of a tabular mutations file containing mutation descriptions, and ignored if a YAML diectory is provided [NucName] -d CHAR, --delimiter CHAR
+                        Header for the column of a tabular mutations file containing mutation descriptions, and ignored if a YAML directory is provided [NucName] -d CHAR, --delimiter CHAR
                         Delimiter character for tabular input and output [TAB] --only-vocs [VOC [VOC ...]]